 The story's name is Retcon.

 It will be a large story composed of twenty-seven smaller ones, divided into three sections, or "movements" as I've decided to call them.2 The smaller stories are (prose) short stories, averaging about 15,000 words each.
-3 The stories are goingto be released in two formats (to begin with): as ebooks, and as audiobooks (audiostories, I suppose).
+3 The stories are going to be released as ebooks (to begin with), although I have plans for print collections too.
 I am planning to release them on a monthly schedule, with a break between movements, so there will be one a month for nine months, and then a break, and then another movement will begin.
 4

 And the first one is available now.
 It's called "Zero Second"

 You can buy the ebook!
 It’s only $0.99.5

 As for where to buy it, there are lots of options.

 • If you want to buy it at Amazon (for Kindle), which is where the majority of ebooks are sold, you can do so at this link.

 • Or, if you are willing to commit to the whole narrative (and/or are interested in supporting the series, and this substack in the bargin), you can pre-order the entire series in advance, and I will send them to you as they are released.
 Note that this offer is exclusive to my web site.6